 - Naked Freak-Out: Hot Lips has one of these, as part of the process of her haughty being broken.
 As far as everyone else involved in the incident is concerned, it's just Naked People Are Funny combined with Pass the Popcorn.

 - Narrative Profanity Filter: In-universe, when Col. Blake (who's just returned from a visit with Gen. Hammond) spots Hawkeye and Frank Burns talking in the mess tent (after Burns's lovemaking with Houlihan was broadcast to the whole camp the night before) and asks Radar to tell him what they're saying.
 This ends up helping Hawkeye, as when Burns snaps, Radar's Tactful Translation makes it look like he attacked Hawkeye for no reason.Hawkeye: Does that big ass of hers move around a lot, Frank, or does it sort of lie there flaccid?
 What would you say about that?Radar: Um...
 Hawkeye's questioning the Major on a point of anatomy.

 - Never My Fault: As Duke says of Frank Burns, "Every time a patient croaks on him he says it's God's will or somebody else's fault."

 - Noodle Incident: More of a Noodle Insult.
-One of the opposing players in the football game calls a (black) M*A*S*H player a "coon", trying to invite an attack to get him thrown out of the game.
+One of the opposing players in the football game calls the African-American Corporal Judson a "coon", trying to invite an attack to get him thrown out of the game.
 Spearchucker tells him the name of the guy's sister and tells him "Use it!".
-The guy walks up to the line, and we don't hear anything but the normal background noise of the game, but the opponent suddenly lunges at the M*A*S*H player and chases him all over the field.
+Judson walks up to the line, and we don't hear anything but the normal background noise of the game, but the opponent suddenly lunges at Judson and chases him all over the field.